The truth about being deemed mentally ill and access to firearms

 In light of recent mass shootings in which at least two of the gunmen had previously been diagnosed with mental illness (church in Sutherland Springs, Texas, Nov.
 2017)+ (Waffle House near Nashville, TN, April 2018), and arguably the school shooters at Sandy Hook, CT; Parkland, FL; and Santa Fe, TX all were in some way struggling with emotional, mental, and/or affective disorders — the issue of guns and mental illness is at the heart of the national conversation about gun access and gun control.

 Maybe now is the time to address the absurd loophole between those with diagnosed and recorded mental illness, who have spent time involuntarily (or even voluntarily by checking themselves in) in a mental health facility or hospital, and the fact that they can still buy a firearm.
-Surely gun rights advocates do not want to see guns in the hands of the mentally ill, and surely the public does not need yet another example of the lethal mixture that occurs when a psychotic break meets an AK-45.
+Surely gun rights advocates do not want to see guns in the hands of the mentally ill, and surely the public does not need yet another example of the lethal mixture that occurs when a psychotic break meets an assault rifle.